hexundev/psplib/README.md

 - Setting views and projections
 - Drawing sprites, rects or vertex arrays

+## Samples

+To do

 ## TODO
+### Graphics
 - Texture padding to po2
 - Swizzling
 - Drawing rects
-- Texture formarts other than 8-bit RGBA
+- Texture formarts other than 8-bit RGBA and dithering
 - Look at other other vertex and primitive formats for rendering

+### Input
+- Analog press/release
+- Get d-pad as float values

 ## License
 MIT